Knowledge Empowers Campaign

 Today, Spruce Run-Womancare Alliance’s Knowledge Empowers Campaign is thriving.
 Our goal is to make information, outreach materials, and resources accessible to every child, teen and adult in Penobscot and Piscataquis Counties.
 Recognizing the pervasive nature of the problem and the widespread need for information, we donate books that appeal to many different audiences–including children, teens, and adults–and that cover many different topics.

 Throughout October, participating public, private, and school libraries display the selected books and materials.
-Look for the 2013 books this October, or check your local library’s catalog for previous years’ donations.
+Look for the 2015 books this October, or check your local library’s catalog for previous years’ selections.

-The Teen book selection is From Deep Within by Joy Linhart.
+The Teen book selection is Stay by Deb Caletti.

-The Adult book selection is Beyond the Sacred Vows by Brooklyn Oliver.
+The Adult book selection is The Chronology of Water by Lidia Yuknavitch.